mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Implementing a provider

-As Terraform practitioners know, a provider is configured in a Terraform configuration via a `provider "some_provider" {}` HCL configuration.
-For example:
+A provider is configured in an individual Terraform configuration via a `provider "some_provider" {}`-style HCL configuration.
+For example, the AWS provider might be configured like...

 ```hcl
 provider "aws" {